ArturMoczulski/orbital/commands.md

 - **down**: `yarn orb down [service1 service2 ...]`
   Stops and deletes specified services.
 If no services are specified, all services are stopped and deleted.
   Examples:

-  - `yarn orb down phaser-maps phaser-game` - Stop and delete specific services
+  - `yarn orb down admin phaser-game` - Stop and delete specific services
   - `yarn orb down --debug world` - Stop and delete only debug mode for world service
   - `yarn orb down --list` - List all available services